Jarmila Kratochvílová: 1981: First world indoor 400 m record, multiple distance national records

 In January 1981, Kratochvílová broke the world indoor record over 400 metres at an international meeting in Vienna, finishing in 49.64 seconds.
-On 6 June 1981, Kratochvílová took part in the Pravda-Televize-Slovnaft meeting at Štadión Pasienky in Bratislava.
+On 6 June 1981, Kratochvílová took part in the Pravda-Televise-Slovnaft meeting at Štadión Pasienky in Bratislava.
 At 16:50 local time she won the 100 metres in a personal best time of 11.09 seconds, also setting a new national record, in a race which included 1980 Olympic bronze medallist, Merlene Ottey.
 She later lined up in the 200 metres event at 18:25, again winning the event, and setting a second national record that day with a time of 21.97 seconds.
 In September that year, Kratochvílová participated in the 1981 IAAF World Cup, held at the Stadio Olimpico in Rome.
 She finished second to American Evelyn Ashford in the 200 metres final, finishing in 22.31 seconds.
 An hour and a half later, Kratochvílová ran the anchor leg of the 4 × 400 m relay in a Europe team with Brits Michelle Scutt, Verona Elder and Joslyn Hoyte-Smith, which finished second behind the team of East Germany.
 In the 400 metres, held on the Sunday evening, she finished ahead of Olympic champion and world record holder Koch and Jacqueline Pusey of Jamaica to win in 48.61 seconds, setting a meeting record, as well as a national record in the process.